Karollus/SequenceModelBenchmark/README.md

 After the prediction task has finished, a `<dataset_name>-<model_name>-latest_results.tsv` link will be made in the `Results` folder.
 This file is then used in the analysis notebook.

+If you can't run the pipeline yourself but need the prediction file for a certain target, please contact us.

 ## Available Targets
 `Snakefile` currently contains the following targets to generate predictions, each of which corresponds to a different dataset, and if available, a certain model (in case no model is specified, Enformer is used):